TOLL FREE: 1-866-611-2665

 Your doctor will review your images and the report from the radiologist and discuss next steps with you, such as a treatment plan or the need for further diagnostic imaging or lab tests to ensure an accurate diagnosis.

-Mayfair Diagnostics has 12 locations across Calgary which provide ultrasound services.
-For more information about our clinic locations and services, please visit our clinic location pages, or you can drop by the nearest clinic.
+Mayfair Diagnostics has 12 locations across Calgary, one in Cochrane, and one in Regina, which provide ultrasound services.
+For more information, please visit our clinic location pages or you can drop by the nearest clinic.